Skip to content

 Verify:

-show spanning-tree inconsistentports
+DSW1# show spanning-tree inconsistentports

-All switches in the same MST region must match:
+All switches in the region:

 spanning-tree mode mst